DuncanT98/SENG-513-Project/README.md

 - Settings page is implemented where users can change username and change password, which will update the users' info in the database as well
 - Sign out option is available which users can use which will direct a user back to the Log In/Sign Up page where a user may sign up with a different account or log in to an existing account using user credentials

-Files
+**Files**
-- 'server.js'   Contains the Express server and Socket.io
+- 'server.js'               Contains the Express server, MongoDB and Socket.io
 - 'utils/chats.js'          Contains functions for manipulating chats.
 - 'utils/users.js'          Contains functions for manipulating users.
 - 'public/util/main.js'     Contains the logic for the main page.